Resources for business-minded Lumberjacks

 Honor societies and student organizations help students foster business relationships and friendships that extend long after graduation.
 The Rusche College of Business offers 12 such organizations and societies:

 Beta Alpha Psi - an honorary and professional accounting fraternity for undergraduate and graduate students, open to accounting, finance, and information systems majors.
 Contact the School of Accountancy for more information.

-Sigma Iota Epsilon - a national honorary fraternity for management majors.
+Sigma Iota Epsilon - a national honor fraternity for management majors.
 Contact the Department of Management and Marketing for more information.

 American Marketing Association - a national organization and resource for marketers.
 Contact the Department of Management and Marketing for more information.

 Economics Reading Group - a literature discussion club open to all students interested in discussing readings on topics related to economics.
 Contact the Department of Economics and Finance for more information.

 Phi Beta Lambda - a professional business organization that teaches business and leadership skills.
 Contact the Department of Business Communication and Legal Studies for more information.

 Student Advisory Council - a liaison between Rusche College of Business students and SFA faculty, staff and administration.
 Contact the Office of Student Services for more information.